SkeldJS/Hindenburg/pages/getting-started/configuration.md

 ### **gameListing.requirePerfectMatches**
 Whether to only return results that are a perfect match to all of the sort terms.
-Otherwise, Hindenburg will sort results by relevance to the search terms.
+Otherwise, Waterway will sort results by relevance to the search terms.

 **Type**: boolean